-2.7.1 Bhore Committee4:
+2.7.1 Bhore Committee:

-Immediately prior to independence of India a committee headed by Sir Joseph Bhore made significant contribution in laying down the public health policy relevant to the then existing health priorities & requirements.
+independence of India a committee Immediately prior to headed by Sir Joseph Bhore made significant contribution in laying down the public health policy relevant to the then existing health priorities & requirements.
 Their recommendations flowed from the concept that expenditure of money and effort on improving nation's health is a gilt-edged investment which will yield not only deferred dividends to be collected years later but would also ensure immediate and steady returns in terms of substantially increased capacity for growth and productivity thus contributing to the national economy and human development.
 The committee recommended establishment of a well structured and comprehensive health service with a sound primary health care infrastructure.
-The thrust areas included housing, environmental sanitation, safe drinking water supply, waste disposal, communicable diseases control, maternal and child care, nutrition, health education to facilitate community participation and optimal and effective use of available facilities and resources was recommended.
+The thrust areas included housing, -environmental sanitation, safe drinking water supply, waste disposal, communicable diseases control, maternal and child care, nutrition, health education to facilitate community participation and optimal and available facilities and resources was also use of effective recommended.